 access_token = data["access_token"]

-# Create a new job with '[email protected]'
+# Create a new job with 'hello-world-template'

 response = requests.post('https://api.bytenite.com/v1/customer/jobs',